-One patient seeks a return to stability through deep brain stimulation at Keck Medicine of USC.
+One patient hopes for stability through deep brain stimulation at Keck Medicine of USC.

 On a rushed morning one year ago, Mary Shea, stood at a skycap booth at Reagan National Airport and struggled to remove her drivers’ license from her wallet.
 The skycap and people in line behind her impatiently waited as her hands shook trying to remove the license from the tight wallet pocket — an easy task if your fine motor skills are not compromised.

 For 10 years, Shea has lived with the physical effects of Parkinson’s disease (PD) and essential tremor (ET), a secondary movement disorder not related to PD.